Judy Z. H. sent in Kanye’s video for Love Lockdown for analysis. My first thought was: they should have just went with Qwest Crew. But I digress.

 Accordingly, the primitives in the video express strong emotions and are dressed in skins and feathers, decorated with the earth, while Kanye calmly sings about a heart-wrenching decision, surrounded by a clean, white, even sterile, apartment, and lounging in the kitchen (the most technological room in the house); the only item other than furniture that we see is a telescope.
 A telescope!
 How very modern.

 The video works because Kanye’s audience recognizes the modern/primitive binary and all that it implies.
 But, of course, it’s false.
 Psychological research (and, as far as I can tell, all of the research on voting behavior) demonstrates again and again that rationality is not our strong point as a species.
-If anything, what is modern is the inferring of rationality (hello rational choice theorists!), something that we see clearly in this video.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+If anything, what is modern is the inferring of rationality (hello rational choice theorists!), something that we see clearly in this video.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.